salujajaskeerat/ELP305-TribeD-documentation/index.md

 ## 7.1.
 Roof Design

-The house's location is assumed to be Chennai (Tamil Nadu, India).
+The location of house is assumed to be Chennai (Tamil Nadu, India).
 We built a flat roof of the house as it provides greater area so there will be proper airflow which helps in the temperature reduction of the panels.

-The average Global tilted irradiation is 5.494 kWh/m$^2$ per day.
-The average sunlight time is 5 hours per day, with an error factor of 1.1.
-The average sunlight time is 4.99 hours.

 ## 7.2.
 Solar panels

 Solar Panels should produce approx 6-8 kWh per day.
 It is the primary component for the solar energy system to convert sunlight into electricity.
 Solar panels should fulfil the requirements :

-1. They should have an auto-clean covering for better sunlight incidence on solar cells
+1. They should have anti-reflectin and self cleaning coating for better sunlight incidence on solar cells
 2. They should be sturdy
 3. They should not degrade by constant heating and cooling down
 4. They should be UV protected

-We are using six 335W Solar panels (Total 335W * 6 =2.01 kW).
-The following are the specifications of the Solar Panels used:
+We are using six 335W Solar panels (2.01 kW).
+The following (Table 4) are the specifications of the Solar Panels used:

 | Property | Specification |
 |---|---|